sovrynn/ecdo/3-MONITORING-PRESENT-ROTATION/README.md

 ## Contents

-Main contents:
 - `date-and-triggers`: Predicting when S1 -> S2 will begin, along with potential triggers.
-- `north-pole-wander`: Tracking the wandering of the north magnetic pole.
 - `recent-natural-disasters`: Tracking natural disasters which may have an uptick because of the ECDO.

-Speculative contents:
-- `shudder`: Referencing a vague potential imminent phenomenon that Ethical Skeptic referred to on social media.
+- (Speculative) `shudder`: Referencing a vague potential imminent phenomenon that Ethical Skeptic referred to on social media.

 ## Information that belongs elsewhere